DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-10-06-beta-prototype-research-round-2.md

 * Are there any other needs specific to the Provider-led Postgraduate route?
 * What are our users key behaviours and needs around data collection and input?
 * What are the needs around inputting large numbers of trainees?
-* Are we requesting the right data, relevant to the Assessment Only route?
 * How do users handle alternative assessment outcomes to a QTS recommendation?
 * Do our users want to manage data on individual or on cohort basis and how is a cohort characterised?
 * What is understood about “Allocations”?